zerone0x/zerone0x.github.io/content/2023-10-30-ieltswrite.md

 checklist
 - Does it mean the the same as question prompt？ chunk --> simplify
-- Are there any spelling, grarmar or vocabulary errors？
+- Are there any spelling, grammar or vocabulary errors？

 - Is it clear where my overview begins？
 - Does it start with 'overall？”